helmmmm/Unity-Vision/README.md

  I designed this repo for aspiring Game/XR devs that already have a foundational coding experience that want to dive deeper into Unity APIs, Unity Physics, and 3D/Vector math frequently used for Game/XR development!

+ The practice problems are separated into 3 different levels: Beginner, Intermediate, and Advanced.
+The problems are also numbered in increasing order of what I thought was a intuitive learning pathway for all the concepts.

+ Hope you have fun with it, cheers!